coretex-ai/coretex-jobs/README.md

 ## Repository Structure

-This repository is organized by the type of job each template represents.
-Each job type has its own directory.
+This repository is organized by the type of task each template represents.
+Each task type has its own directory.
 Inside each directory, you'll find the template code and a README file that explains how to use the template.

 ## Contributing

 We welcome contributions to this repository.
-If you have a job template that you'd like to share, please feel free to open a pull request.
+If you have a task template that you'd like to share, please feel free to open a pull request.

 ## License